Maura L. Gillison: Career

-Following her 2000 study, Gillison became the senior investigator on a 2007 New England Journal of Medicine study Case–Control Study of Human Papillomavirus and Oropharyngeal Cancer showing that HPV 16 infection results in head and neck squamous cell carcinoma (HNSCCs) in both men and women, and that having multiple oral sex partners increases the risk for developing these cancers.
+Following publication of her landmark 2000 study, Gillison was the senior author of the groundbreaking 2007 New England Journal of Medicine study "Case–Control Study of Human Papillomavirus and Oropharyngeal Cancer" showing that HPV 16 infection results in head and neck squamous cell carcinoma (HNSCCs) in both men and women, and that having multiple oral sex partners increases the risk for developing these cancers.
 The following year, Gillison and her research team described distinct risk factor profiles for HPV16–positive and HPV16–negative HNSCCs.

-Gillison was recruited from JHU in 2009 to join the Ohio State University Comprehensive Cancer Center with research grants from the National Cancer Institute (NCI).
+Gillison was recruited from Johns Hopkins in 2009 to join the Ohio State University Comprehensive Cancer Center with research grants from the National Cancer Institute (NCI).
 In the same year, she presented data at the American Society of Clinical Oncology (ASCO) conference showing that HPV is the most important predictor of clinical response to tumor therapy and prognosis for patients with these cancers.
 As a result of her work, the NCI recommended that clinical trials in HNSCC stratify tumors by HPV status.

-The following year, she was inducted into the American Society for Clinical Investigation.
-She was also honored by the American Association for Cancer Research with the 2012 Richard and Hinda Rosenthal Memorial Award.
+Gillison advocated for inclusion of boys and men in anti-HPV vaccination efforts.
+She stated: "The time has come to have a more thorough discussion about the potential benefits of HPV vaccines in boys … When my patients ask whether they should vaccinate their sons [with the HPV vaccine], I say ‘certainly’.
+The vaccine will protect them against genital warts and anal cancer and—as a potential by-product of that—it may protect them against oral cancer caused by HPV … The time has come to consider offering the HPV vaccine to boys."
+She and her colleagues subsequently showed that the HPV vaccine dramatically reduced the prevalence of oral HPV infections in vaccinated vs unvaccinated men.